NotMyMajor/NMM---Insult-Generator/README.md

 The installer will NOT generate a desktop shortcut automatically so please make sure to go to the installation path and make a desktop shortcut if you want.

+Your browser and computer will both probably try to warn you that the installer is not to be trusted.
+Yes I am not a known app publisher.
+No my installer will not kill your computer.
+I promise.

 If you use my code to do something fun or cool, share it with me!
 Also, credit is nice to have too.
 Enjoy!